harrison-symes/RaidLeader/README.md

 ![Logged In, @Town](./readmeImages/raid-leader-town.png)

-(You may also run the tests, I can't promise that they will all pass, but that is fine)
+You may also run my Test-Suite (through Jest) to make sure everything is in order.

 ```
 npm test
  - or -